Reading Time: 5 minutes

 From its headquarters in Seattle to all of the markets I have had the opportunity to work with, I’ve observed our company values consistently govern all of the talk and all of the actions.
 It’s not lip service.
 It’s real and it’s integrated in everything they do.
 Believe.

 I had 2 incredibly remarkable bosses at Slalom.
-One in the DC market, Kristine, who now and forever sets the bar when it comes to caring for the business of people.
-One on a national team, Rio, who I got to observe as the best Experience practitioner and the best practice-builder on best staffed and best run team I have ever had the opportunity to be on.
+One in the DC market, Kristine Rohls, who now and forever sets the bar when it comes to caring for the business of people.
+And one on a global team, Rio Longacre, who I got to observe as the best experience consulting leader and practitioner and the best practice-builder on best staffed and best run team I have ever had the opportunity to be on.
 Period.
 I am eternally grateful to both of them.

 2. Collaboration Lives Here